ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak13005/datasheet.md

 sidebar_label: Datasheet
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK13005 WisBlock LIN Module Datasheet

 ## Overview

 ### Description

 The RAK13005 is a **Local Interconnect Network** (LIN) transceiver module, used in automatic technologies that can be mounted on the IO slot of the WisBlock Base board.
-It is designed for in-vehicle networks using data transmission rates from 2.4&nbsp;kBaud to 20&nbsp;kBaud, and it uses the TLE7259-3 chip from Infineon.
+It is designed for in-vehicle networks using data transmission rates from 2.4 kBaud to 20 kBaud, and it uses the TLE7259-3 chip from Infineon.

-This module offers safe communication over up to 40&nbsp;m distance between the LIN bus nodes.
+This module offers safe communication over up to 40 m distance between the LIN bus nodes.
 Besides the use in an automotive environment, it can be implemented in home appliances and industrial automation.
 The LIN bus technology consists of Peripheral (Slave) and Controller (Master) Nodes which are both supported by RAK13005.

 ### Features

 * **Module specifications**

-    *   Single-wire LIN transceiver for transmission rates up to 20&nbsp;kBaud
+    *   Single-wire LIN transceiver for transmission rates up to 20 kBaud
     *   Supports both Controller(Master) and Peripheral(Slave) modes
     *   Compliant to ISO 17987-4 and LIN Specification 2.2A
     *   Very low current consumption in sleep mode with wake-up functions
-    *   Support 12&nbsp;V and 24&nbsp;V LIN bus power supply
+    *   Support 12 V and 24 V LIN bus power supply
-    *   Digital I/O levels compatible with 3.3&nbsp;V and 5&nbsp;V microcontrollers
+    *   Digital I/O levels compatible with 3.3 V and 5 V microcontrollers
     *   Chipset: Infineon TLE7259-3

 * **Size**
-    * 25 x 35&nbsp;mm
+    * 25 x 35 mm

 ## Specifications